rspamd/rspamd/rmilter/index.md

 	+ Default: `300`
 - `maxerrors`: maximum number of errors that can occur during error_time to make rmilter thinking that this upstream is dead
 	+ Default: `10`
+- `whitelist`: list of ips or nets that should be not checked with spamd
+	+ Default: `empty`

 Back to [top](#).

 ## Spamd section